 mean?
 As I see it one thing that was given was the ability to pass the HS to others i.e. it flowed from them.
 It was now theirs to give.
 They were given power not initial use of the Holy Spirit.
 Before that they could only receive the HS but now they could extend the family by giving it.
 Giving life is a feature of a marriage.
 That union takes place at Pentecost.
 This ability to produce based on the relationship is what was ascribed to Mary and Joseph before their actual marriage.
 The betrothal was sufficient to legally produce seed.

-John spoke of the comforter but the comforter was given soon after the Resurrection.
-The Comforter is the Holy Spirit but is the Holy Spirit the comforter?
-No. The Holy Spirit goes beyond comforting but comforting was added in the New Testament.
-Notice what John said:
+John spoke of the Comforter but the Comforter was given soon after the Resurrection so that Christ could comfort Thomas.
+The Comforter is the Holy Spirit but is the Holy Spirit the Comforter?
+No. The Holy Spirit goes beyond comforting.
+According to the definition given earlier the comforter has an evangelical function ascribed to it in John 16:8 by the meaning of reprove

+Your defence attorney or advocate has a duty to refute.
 If you look at Job, he had no comforter (Job 16:2) or advocate because he was pleading to represent himself (Job 9; 13; 16:21).
 Comforting is a feature of the Holy Spirit that was added by Christ after the resurrection.
 Job never had it.

 I submit that the promise of the Father was not the Holy Spirit but was assisted by the Holy Spirit.
 It was the power to spread the Gospel and share the Holy Spirit, features of the Holy Spirit available only after the marriage to the Church.